Hello everyone!

 string.

-To convert it to a number, use the as
+To convert it to a integer, use the as

 operator: